 STEPWAY on Safeguarding Policy Statement Safeguarding is a fundamental part of STEPWAY’s work, and this commitment is reflected in STEPWAY’s Quality Standards and the values of our CIO, which inform and support all our safeguarding activity:

 • We are respectful

-- We treat others as they would want to be treated
+• We treat others as they would want to be treated

-- We are inclusive
+• We are inclusive

-- We work together, we involve, and we consult
+• We work together, we involve, and we consult

-- We ensure that what we do makes a real difference
+• We ensure that what we do makes a real difference

-- We are team of professional and experts within our field
+• We are team of professional and experts within our field

 • We strive to be the best at what we do.

 • We are empowering

-Prevention – We will put sensible measures in place to prevent abuse, including the use of safe recruitment practices, promoting safe working practice and raising awareness of safeguarding.
+– Everyone at STEPWAY has a responsibility to keep vulnerable adults who need care and support safe from abuse and neglect.
+Prevention – We will put sensible measures in place to prevent abuse, including the use of safe recruitment practices, promoting safe working practice, and raising awareness of safeguarding.

-Protection – We will provide policy, procedures, information and training to enable all STEPWAY staff and volunteers to identify and respond appropriately to concerns about abuse.
+Protection – We will provide policy, procedures, information, and training to enable all STEPWAY staff and volunteers to identify and respond appropriately to concerns about abuse.
 Partnership – STEPWAY will work in Partnership with statutory, regulatory, and other relevant organisations to ensure that safeguarding concerns are responded to appropriately